 River Yamuna is the largest tributary of River Ganga in northern Indi.
 The river originates from the Yamunotri Glaciers located on the south-western slopes of the Banderpooch peaks of the Great Himalayas, in the state of Uttarakhand.
 River Yamuna covers a distance of nearly 1,300 kilometres before merging with the Holy Ganga River at the Triveni Sangam, in Allahabad.
 This place is the chosen venue for the renowned ‘Kumbha Mela’ that is held every twelve years.
 The festival of Yamuna Chhath is observed majorly in north Indian states, especially the state of Uttar Pradesh.
 It is observed with great devotion by men and women alike.
 People worship Goddess Yamuna on this day and ask for happiness and prosperity in their lives.

-Yamuna Chhath 2017 was on April 02 Sunday
+Yamuna Chhath 2021 is on April 18 Sunday

 Rituals during Yamuna Chhath:

 - On the auspicious day of Yamuna Chhath, devotees get up before dawn and take a spiritual bath in the Yamuna River both during sun rise and sunset.
 It is believed that on bathing in the Yamuna River on this day, the devotees can purify their soul and also attain eternal joy and love.
 The Ghats are cleaned for this occasion and the sound of crackers is a common occurrence.

 - Special puja is offered to Goddess Yamuna on this day at specific ‘muhurat’ based on the astronomical calculations.
 As Goddess Yamuna is known to be the companion of Sri Krishna, the devotees also worship Lord Krishna on this day.

 - Devotees also observe a strict fast on the day of Yamuna Chhath.
 They do not drink or eat anything for the period of 24-hours.
 The fast is broken on the next day after completing the morning puja rituals.